-Group 2 – Language Acquisition – English, French, Spanish or Mandarin
+Group 2 – Language Acquisition / Language B: French, Spanish, Mandarin, Language B

-Group 3 – Individuals and Societies – Business and Management or Environmental Systems and Societies, Psychology.
+Group 3 – Individuals and Societies: Business Management or Environmental Systems and Societies, Psychology.

-Group 5 – Mathematics - Applications and Interpretation SL, Mathematics Analysis and Approaches SL / HL
+Group 5 – Mathematics: Applications and Interpretations; Analysis and Approaches

-Group 6 – The Arts – Dance, Music, Theatre, Visual Arts, and Film.
+Group 6 – Arts – Dance, Music, Theatre, Visual Arts, and Film.

 # In Year 10 Design Technology can also be studied as a Group 6 subject in which case another Science subject (Science) must be studied.
 Guidance is available to assist students select their subjects to tailor their IB Diploma Programme.